AcademySoftwareFoundation/xstudio/share/docs/_sources/user_docs/interface/interface.rst.txt

 Transport Controls
 ++++++++++++++++++

 These are pretty universal and don't need much explanation.
-There's a play/pause button, step forwards/backwards buttons and fast forard/fast rewind buttons.
+There's a play/pause button, step forwards/backwards buttons and fast forward/fast rewind buttons.

-Frame Indiator
+Frame Indicator
 ++++++++++++++

 Immediately to the left of the timeline is the 'current frame' indicator.
 Click on this to get a list of options as to how the current position of the playhead is displayed: